Easy Mason Jar Craft Project Ideas

 - Disposable straws

-With summer coming up this is a perfect use for Mason jars!
+With summer coming up this is a perfect use for these jars!
 This is a creative and cute way to mark your garden plants using the original seed packets.

 - Mason jar